sfi0zy/muilessium/README.md

  - Vulnerabilities in dependencies

 ## Contribution
-If you are beginner front-end developer and you want to boost your CV with words like "I participate in development of the real open source project" - I'll be pleasured to give you a number of easy tasks.
+If you are beginner front-end developer and you want to boost your CV with words like "I participate in the development of the real open source project" - I'll be pleasured to give you a number of easy tasks.
 If you have your own ideas of how to improve the project - just create an issue and we'll discuss them.

 ## License
 MIT License